PeteChu/dynamic-crud-api/README.md

-# Welcome to your CDK TypeScript project
+# Dynamic CRUD API CDK Project

-This is a blank project for CDK development with TypeScript.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.
+This repository contains a project for creating a dynamic CRUD (Create, Read, Update, Delete) API using AWS CDK (Cloud Development Kit) with TypeScript.
+The API is designed to be flexible and scalable, allowing for dynamic handling of various entities.

+## Project Structure

+- **bin/**: Contains the entry point for the CDK application.
+- **lib/**: Contains the CDK stack definition.
+- **src/**: Contains the Go source code for the Lambda function handling the API requests.

-## Useful commands
+## Useful Commands

-* `npm run build`   compile typescript to js
-* `npm run watch`   watch for changes and compile
-* `npm run test`    perform the jest unit tests
-* `npx cdk deploy`  deploy this stack to your default AWS account/region
+- `npx cdk deploy` - Deploy this stack to your default AWS account/region
-* `npx cdk diff`    compare deployed stack with current state
+- `npx cdk diff` - Compare deployed stack with current state

-* `npx cdk synth`   emits the synthesized CloudFormation template
+## License

+This project is licensed under the MIT License.